CosmosDB/labs/java/technical_deep_dive/02-creating_multi_partition_solution.md

         includedPath.setIndexes(indexes);
         includedPaths.add(includedPath);
         indexingPolicy.setIncludedPaths(includedPaths);
-        collectionDefinition.setIndexingPolicy(indexingPolicy);
+        ContainerDefinition.setIndexingPolicy(indexingPolicy);

-        return collectionDefinition;
+        return ContainerDefinition;
     }
     ```
      > By default, all Azure Cosmos DB data is indexed.
-Although many customers are happy to let Azure Cosmos DB automatically handle all aspects of indexing, you can specify a custom indexing policy for collections.
+Although many customers are happy to let Azure Cosmos DB automatically handle all aspects of indexing, you can specify a custom indexing policy for Containers.
 This indexing policy we created is very similar to the default indexing policy created by the SDK but it implements a **Range** index on string types instead of a **Hash** index.

-1. Now, below this method, add another method that will create the multi partition collection.
+1. Now, below this method, add another method that will create the multi partition Container.
 This will also set the throughput value:

     ```java
-    public void createMultiPartitionCollection() throws Exception {
+    public void createMultiPartitionContainer() throws Exception {
         RequestOptions multiPartitionRequestOptions = new RequestOptions();
         multiPartitionRequestOptions.setOfferThroughput(throughPut);
         String databaseLink = String.format("/dbs/%s", databaseName);

-        Observable<ResourceResponse<DocumentCollection>> createCollectionObservable = client.createCollection(
+        Observable<ResourceResponse<DocumentContainer>> createContainerObservable = client.createContainer(
-            databaseLink, getMultiPartitionCollectionDefinition(), multiPartitionRequestOptions);
+            databaseLink, getMultiPartitionContainerDefinition(), multiPartitionRequestOptions);

         final CountDownLatch countDownLatch = new CountDownLatch(1);

-        createCollectionObservable.single() // We know there is only single result .subscribe(collectionResourceResponse -> {
+        createContainerObservable.single() // We know there is only single result .subscribe(ContainerResourceResponse -> {
-                    System.out.println(collectionResourceResponse.getActivityId());
+                    System.out.println(ContainerResourceResponse.getActivityId());
                     countDownLatch.countDown();
                 }, error -> {
                     System.err.println(
-                            "an error occurred while creating the collection: actual cause: " + error.getMessage());
+                            "an error occurred while creating the Container: actual cause: " + error.getMessage());
                     countDownLatch.countDown();
                 });
-        System.out.println("creating collection...");
+        System.out.println("creating Container...");
         countDownLatch.await();
     }
     ```

-1. Finally, add a call to the new createMultiPartitionCollection() nethod in the main method of your Program class:
+1. Finally, add a call to the new createMultiPartitionContainer() nethod in the main method of your Program class:

     ```java
     public static void main(String[] args) {